"Courage & Confidence" | St Madeleine Sophie Barat

 We believe that social skills are an important part of personal development and ensure that staff firstly model the behaviours we would expect from our students.

 We support students to become more comfortable in social situations as it will help them in all aspects of life, through higher education to employment.
-We tackle issues of mental
+We tackle issues of mental health and feelings of discontent.

 Cultural Development: